 What is Visitor Segmentation?
-How Does It Help in 2020?
+How Does It Help?

 Sure, bundling your target audience together into one single group may fetch some positive results.
 But, not in the long run.
 Smartly segmenting your site visitors into the right categories to target every single niche is the core foundation to ferry conversions into your pocket and grow revenue.